About Catskill Forest Association

 It’s our responsibility to steward the land for future generations—of humans and critters, alike.
 If you want to help the Catskill Forest Association in this effort, please contact us.

 Ryan has been Education Forester at CFA for the past ten years.
 He is involved in the creation, administration, and marketing of Catskill Forest Association’s programs and events.
 Ryan researches forest-related topics and writes articles for publications such as The Shawangunk Journal, Kaatskill Life, Catskill Mountain News, The Walton Reporter, and CFA News.
 In addition, he handles the broadcast of CFA’s radio show “From The Forest” on WIOX Roxbury 91.3 FM.
 Ryan earned his Associate Degree in Applied Science in Forest Technology from the New York State Ranger School and his Bachelor of Science Degree in Forest Resources Management from the SUNY College of Environmental Science & Forestry in Syracuse, NY.
 He joined the U.S. Marine Corps Reserves in June of 1999 and received an honorable discharge in 2005.
-Prior to be hired by Catskill Forest Association in 2007, Ryan worked at the DEC, the US Forest Service, and Frost Valley YMCA.
+Prior to being hired by Catskill Forest Association in 2007, Ryan worked at the DEC, the US Forest Service, and Frost Valley YMCA.

 In March 2017, Ryan was hired as CFA’s Director of Forest Services.
 In addition to his duties as Education Forester, he also oversees the day-to-day activities at CFA.

 John began working for The Catskill Forest Association as its summer intern during the summers of 2013 and 2014.
 He was hired full-time in May of 2015 as a Wildlife Specialist.
 John now works as CFA’s Forest Program Manager, developing, managing, and implementing CFA’s programs, events, and content.
 John completed his Bachelor of Science degree in Fisheries and Wildlife Management (Wildlife Concentration) and a second Bachelor of Science degree in General Biology in May of 2015 from Paul Smith’s College.
 He also received a minor in Geographic Information Systems (GIS).